daniello-fillthegapp/rick-and-morty/README.md

 ```
 ## Testing
 The **data layer** of this project is thoroughly tested using **unit tests** to ensure the correctness and reliability of the data handling components such as repositories, data sources, and network operations.

+The **presentation layer** of this project is tested using **unit tests** in the ViewModels to ensure the correctness of the screen states.

 ## How to Run
 1. Clone the repository.